eth-p/fish-kubeswitch/README.md

 ## Features

-- Change the `kubectl` config file, context, and namespace only one fish instance.
+- Change the `kubectl` config file, context, and namespace of only one fish instance.
   (No more outdated/incorrect prompts!)
 - Barebones installation, easy configuration.